 Alarms can be applied to both calendar events and reminders.

 Attaching and Removing Alarms

 You can add an alarm to an event with the

 addAlarm: method.
 Alarms can be created with an absolute date or with an offset relative to the start date of the event.
 Alarms created with a relative offset must occur before or at the start date of the event.

 In OS X, you can trigger an action alongside the alarm; for example, set:

 You can remove an alarm from an event with the

 A geofence is a virtual border surrounding a geographic location that, when crossed, can trigger an alarm for an event.
 Geofences are a useful way to remind users of tasks they need to do when entering or exiting a certain region.
-For example, when a user leaves his workplace, an alarm can fire that reminds him to stop by the grocery store.
+For example, when a user leaves their workplace, an alarm can fire that reminds them to stop by the grocery store.
 As a developer, you have control over specifying the latitude and longitude of the center, as well as the radius of the geofence.

 Configure a geofence for an event by creating an alarm and setting its structured location and proximity.
 Call the

 locationWithTitle: method to create a structured location.
 To set longitude and latitude coordinates, pass a